HC dismisses appeal challenging order denying details of 2018 SC collegium | Law-Order

 The matter allegedly got leaked after which the issue was kept in abeyance by Justice Gogoi till January 2019 because of winter break which started on December 15, 2018, the book said.

-In January 2019, a new collegium got constituted after the retirement of Justice Lokur.
+In January 2019, a new collegium was constituted after the retirement of Justice Lokur.

 The new collegium, in its resolution on January 10, 2019, did not clear the names of Justice Nandrajog and Justice Menon for elevation to the Supreme Court, according to the book.